MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-subscriptions-licenses-trials.md

 ---
 title: "Power BI implementation planning: Subscriptions, licenses, and trials"
-description: "This article helps you to plan for subscriptions, licenses, and trials for Power BI and Fabric."
+description: "This article helps you to plan for subscriptions, licenses, and trials for Power BI and Microsoft Fabric."
 author: peter-myers
 ms.author: v-myerspeter
 ms.reviewer: maroche